tugrulz/CensoredTweets/README.md

 - You can run 2-infer_withheld.py to infer which tweets were withheld in the past like in Section 3.2 of the paper.

-- There is no code for collecting data from Twitter as it's easy and everyone has their own library.

-- If you do not know what Twitter API wrapper to use, you can use twarc (https://github.com/DocNow/twarc).
-Collecting tweets by ids is very easy, just call twarc hydrate ids.txt > output.json. ids.txt is a text file consisting of tweet ids (no header)